augu24/Akamai-Mact/README.md

 # Akamai-Mact
-A quick beginning to solving akamai mact function
+A quick beginning to solving akamai mact

 ## ⛔️ Disclaimer